Battle of the Ialomița: Legacy

 The victory of John Hunyadi against Şehabeddin Pasha and a large Ottoman army was his greatest battlefield victory, and his second greatest military accomplishment after the defense battle during the Siege of Belgrade in 1456.
 Through extensive intelligence and reconnaissance, advanced strategic planning, and swift and sudden action, Hunyadi was able to execute complex operations and force the enemy to fight on terms most favorable to his army.

+The victory over the army of Şehabeddin was of major significance, as it marked the first Hungarian success against a large Ottoman force.
+This success, together with the defeat of Mezid Bey, brought Hunyadi international recognition and undermined the growing belief in Ottoman invincibility.
 The successes of Hunyadi in 1442 were celebrated throughout Europe, especially his victory over Şehabeddin.
-This was the first time a European army had defeated such a large Ottoman force, composed not only of raiders but also of provincial cavalry led by their own sanjak beys and accompanied by formidable janissaries.
-The pope was ecstatic, and even members of the conciliar party rejoiced.
+This was the first time a European army had defeated such a large Ottoman force, composed not only of raiders but also of provincial cavalry led by their own sanjak beys and accompanied by the elite, formidable janissaries.
+The pope was ecstatic.
 To honor the victory, the Venetians held a grand procession led by the doge, while the Florentines staged their own celebrations.
 The Duke of Burgundy ordered a crusade sermon from his confessor, followed by a procession in Dijon.

-In the year of 1442, John Hunyadi won four victories against the Ottomans, two of which were decisive.
-In March 1442, Hunyadi defeated Mezid Bey and the raiding Ottoman army in the south part of the Kingdom of Hungary in Transylvania.
-These victories made Hunyadi a prominent enemy of the Ottomans and a renowned figure throughout Christendom and were prime motivators for him to undertake along with King Władysław the famous expedition known as the "Long Campaign" in 1443, with the Battle of Niš being the first major clash of this expedition.
-Hunyadi was accompanied by Giuliano Cesarini during the campaign.
+Although Wavrin's report that the enraged sultan ordered the execution of Şehabeddin Pasha, the beylerbey of Rumelia (the "vice-emperor" in some Christian sources) for his defeat was false, but it clearly reflects the impact the victory of Hunyadi had on contemporaries.